Niyama: Buddhism

 This is similar to the scheme proposed by Ledi Sayadaw.
-Western Buddhist Sangharakshita has taken up Mrs Rhys Davids conception of the niyamas and made it an important aspect of his own teachings on Buddhism.
+Western Buddhist Sangharakshita has taken up Caroline Rhys Davids' conception of the niyamas and made it an important aspect of his own teachings on Buddhism.

 Spelling

 In Pāli the word is spelled both niyama and niyāma, and the Pali Text Society Dictionary says that the two forms have become confused.
 It is likely that niyāma is from a causative form of the verb ni√i.